tekofx/fursona-tui/README.md

 # Fursona TUI

-✨Show info about your fursona right in your terminal✨
+✨Show info about your fursona or OC right in your terminal✨
 ![](assets/Screenshot.png)

 ## Installation